Kernel Telemetry Module (KTM)

 Overview

 Kernel Telemetry Module (KTM) is an optional, modular kernel observability component embedded inside the BanyanDB First Occurrence Data Collection (FODC) sidecar.
 The first built-in module is an eBPF-based I/O monitor (“iomonitor”) that focuses on page cache behavior, fadvise() effectiveness, and memory pressure signals and their impact on BanyanDB performance.
 KTM is not a standalone agent or network-facing service; it runs as a sub-component of the FODC sidecar (“black box”) and exposes a Go-native interface to the Flight Recorder for ingesting metrics.
-Collection scoping is configurable and defaults to cgroup v2.
+Collection scoping defaults to the BanyanDB container’s cgroup v2, with a configurable comm fallback (default banyand).

 Architecture